gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 If you move straight to deploying now then MAAS will try to put Ubuntu on The SD Card, it will fail and the Pi won't reboot since UEFI has been overwritten.
-So first go to the Storage tab for your device and perform the following:
+So first go to the Storage tab for your machine.
+And do the following:

-- unmount all partitions on the SD Card
+- Available disks and partitions: remove both partitions of the sdcard
-- create a boot partition of 512MB ext4 on the USB storage device mounted at /boot
+- Available disks and partitions: remove physical disk of the sdcard
-- create a rootfs partition of remaining space ext4 mounted at /
+- Change Storage Layout: Flat

-Your Storage tab should then look similar to this:
+Select 'Change storage layout' and choose 'Flat'.
+Your Storage tab should now look similar to this:

 ![alt text](images/partitions.png)

 You are now ready to deploy  your Pi.
-This will install the OS onto its local disk.
+This will install the OS onto the USB disk.
 Choose Take Action -> Deploy.
-You will need a power cycle to kick off the deployment .
+Make sure you select 'Allow SSH access and prevent machine powering off' You will need a power cycle to kick off the deployment .
 Continue to watch the logs and you will eventually see: